 As for the inter-op team, they managed to find a case in which one library couldn’t interface well with another one.
 They’re going to file bug reports about this issue, and hopefully this will be fixed in the next release of the libraries concerned.

 The pull requests for httperf (PR #60 & PR #61) were merged on the very same day.
 As for Socat, I received an email from the Socat Project a few days later informing me that the changes will be integrated in the next release of Socat.
 Yay!

 Apart from sitting in front of our laptops and delving into code for long hours, we also took the time to relax in between coding sessions to have pizza, listen to music, eat more food, go for walks along the beach, and swim in the pool!

-Overall, IETF 102 was a very fun and challenging experience in which we got to improve our programming and debugging skills, and contribute to real-world projects that are used by millions of people.
+Overall, IETF 102 was a very fun and challenging experience in which we got to improve our programming and debugging skills, and contribute to real-world projects.
 I’m really excited for the next IETF hackathon and I’m looking forward to make useful contributions to more open-source projects in the future.

 You might also be interested in reading the other participants’ thoughts and experiences about the IETF 102 hackathon: